1952 French Championships – Men's singles

 First-seeded Jaroslav Drobný defeated Frank Sedgman 6–2, 6–0, 3–6, 6–4 in the final to win the men's singles tennis title at the 1952 French Championships.

+This was the final major appearance of two-time former French Open champion Gottfried von Cramm.

 Seeds

 The seeded players are listed below.
 Jaroslav Drobný is the champion; others show the round in which they were eliminated.